rancher/rancher-docs/docs/api/quickstart.md

 ## Specifying CA Certs

-Most setups will require additional modification to the above template to ensure that the compatible tool can recognize the CA certs that rancher is using.
+To ensure that your tools can recognize Rancher's CA certificates, most setups require additional modifications to the above template.

-In many cases, the certs that are being used by Rancher can be found by viewing the `cacerts` setting in the UI.
-Copy this value to a file called `rancher.crt`.
-The following commands will convert this file to base64 output (and trim all new-lines), update the cluster in the kubeconfig with the cert, and remove the `rancher.crt` file:
+In many cases, the certificates used by Rancher can be viewed by visiting the `cacerts` field in **☰ > Global Settings**.
+Copy the `cacerts` value to a file named `rancher.crt`.

+The following commands will convert `rancher.crt` to base64 output,  trim all new-lines, and update the cluster in the kubeconfig with the certificate, then finishing by removing the `rancher.crt` file:

 ```bash
 export KUBECONFIG=$PATH_TO_RANCHER_KUBECONFIG